seannyD/ImputeEACulturalDifferences/README.md

 `processing/getCompleteImputedDataframes.R`: Take the output of `mice` from above, and create full dataframes.
 Saved to `data/EA_imputed/completeDataframes/*.csv`.

 `processing/getDistanceMatrix.R`:  Create distance matrices from the imputed datasets for FAIR languages.
 Also produces distances for sub-sets of the variables and creates some graphs (hierarchical clustering, not as good as the splitstrees below).
 Stored in `results/EA_distances/*.csv`

+`processing/combineCultAndLingDistances.R`: Combine the data from the cultural and linguistic data from different domains into a single long-form csv.
+Outputs to `results/EA_distances/All_Domains.csv`.

 `processing/makeSplitstreeNexusFile.R`:  This creates a nexus file format for the distance matrix which can be read by splitstree.
 Outputs to `results/splitstree/CulturalDistances_Kinship_AllSocieties.nex`.